+BackgroundSurfaceGenerator

+The BackgroundSurfaceGenerator is a module that takes a field data file and a template layer and based on the options specified creates a bias or binary mask for generation of background points.
+Biased background surfaces are intended to incorporate observer bias and generate surfaces with high probability of sampling background points around clusters of observations.
+These surfaces are created using a Kernel Density (KDE) of the presence points with various options for optimizing bandwidth.
+Discrete masks can also be created using a user specified isopleths to convert the KDE into a binary mask or by specifying minimum convex polygon (MCP).
+Currently background surfaces allow sampling of pixels where presence have been recorded in more of a used available specification rather than a presence\pseudo-absence.

 Project, Aggregate, Resample, Clip (PARC)

 The Projection, Aggregation, Resampling, and Clipping (PARC) module is a powerful utility that automates the preparation steps required for using raster layers in most geospatial modeling packages.
 In order to successfully consider multiple environmental predictors in raster format, each layer must have coincident cells (pixels) of the same size, have the same coordinate system (and projection, if applicable), and the same geographic extent.
 The PARC module ensures that all of these conditions are met for the input layers by transforming and or reprojecting each raster to match the coordinate system of the template layer.
 This process usually involves aggregation (necessary when an input raster layer must be up-scaled to match the template layer— e.g., generalizing a 10 m input layer to a 100 m output layer), and or resampling (necessary for interpolating new cell values when transforming the raster layer to the coordinate space or cell size of the template layer).
 Lastly, each raster predictor layer is clipped to match the extent of the template layer.